Compute Generalized or Orthogonalized Impulse Response Functions (IRFs) from

 # \donttest{

-# Simulate some time series that follow a latent VAR(1) process
+# Fit a model to the portal time series that uses a latent VAR(1)

 trend_model = VAR(cor = TRUE),